 The very heart of PR measurement tools is to catch everything that’s said about your brand.
 It’s difficult to monitor mentions manually through a variety of online and offline channels, such as newspapers, publications, television, radio, blogs, and social media.

 Tracking brand mentions improves your responding time.
 The real-time results show how your brand is being presented and perceived by the public.
 Your audience might have a better idea of how your product or service can be improved.

-With social media monitoring tools, you can respond quickly to issues and handle crises before they hurt your brand.
+With social media monitoring tools, you can respond quickly to issues and handle crises before they hurt your brand online.
 A study reveals that 78% of consumers are influenced by social media posts when they purchase something.
-Responding to reviews, questions, and complaints is crucial for your brand’s online reputation.
+Responding to reviews, questions, and complaints is crucial for your brand’s reputation online.

 Understand the State of Your Industry

 PR software and tools help you see a bigger picture of the state of your industry.
 You should always check on your industry to ensure your brand stays up to date with the latest topics, events, policy changes, and trends.
 Be in the know of what’s going on to respond timely and be of most benefit to customers.

 One way to also gauge your strategy is to benchmark your competitors.
 Understand what they’re doing to know where your brand fits.
 Learning from your competitors also provides you with actionable insights to help you see possible traps and improve your strategy.

 With a monitoring tool, you can keep track of every conversation relevant to your business, including keywords and hashtags.
 With the information you’ve gathered, you can monitor your metrics and measure both quantitative and qualitative results.